Table of Contents

 Note: Software installed as modules are already built for both targets and the corresponding version of the software will be used depending on the machine, where the job is running.

 To learn more about Spack and how to install software you can go through its tutorial

-There are 3 modules related to Intel software:
+There are multiple modules related to Intel software:

-intel-parallel-studio- consists of libraries (MKL, TBB, IPP, DAAL) and tools (VTune Profiler, Advisory, Inspector, ITAC)
+intel-parallel-studio- consists of libraries (MKL, TBB, IPP, DAAL) and tools (VTune Profiler, Advisor, Inspector, ITAC)